| News | Drivers

 Whilst home charging is a popular choice of charging for EV drivers, not everyone has access to off-street parking, meaning they cannot install a charger on their driveway.

-If there is a community of EV drivers on your street or in your borough, you could offer your neighbours the opportunity to use your at-home charger and earn a little extra cash.
+If there is a community of EV drivers on your street or in your local area, you could offer your neighbours the opportunity to use your at-home charger and earn a little extra cash.

 Join an EV club